-The Pembroke Center invites graduate students to participate as Fellows in the 2013-2014 Pembroke Seminar on "Socialism and Post-Socialism."
+The Pembroke Center invites graduate students to participate as Fellows in the 2021-2022 Pembroke Seminar "Color."
 Graduate student fellows will receive a stipend of $1,000 for two semesters of participation.
-Applications are due by Wednesday, March 20, 2013, by 12:00 noon.
+Applications are due by 4:00 pm on Monday, March 15, 2021.

 There are two ways graduate students may participate in the Pembroke Seminar:

 Apply for participation as a Graduate Student Fellow

 Graduate students who have research interests related to the upcoming Pembroke Seminar topic may submit a proposal.
 Up to three students will be selected.
 Each Graduate Student Fellow will receive a research stipend of $1,000 for two semesters of participation.
 Graduate Student Fellows may also receive course credit (mandatory S/NC) by registering for GNSS2010O (Fall), and GNSS2020O (Spring).

 Request permission to take the Pembroke Research Seminar for course credit

 A limited number of graduate students may participate in the Pembroke Seminar for course credit (mandatory S/NC).
 There is no stipend in this category and instructor permission is required.
 Graduate students with permission should register for GNSS2010O (Fall), GNSS2020O (Spring).

 For 2021-22 Graduate Student Fellowship consideration, please submit the following materials via UFunds: